codurance/site/_posts/2016-05-31-unit-vs-integration-akka-testing.md

 The concept of returned value is slightly different in Akka.
 Akka focuses on messages and not on method invocations.
 Checking the returned value involves two actors and two messages.
 If the collaborators of the *Actor Under Test* are also Actors, verifying calls will involve two actors and two messages too.
 If we use a multi-threaded dispatcher for scheduling this, this scenario will be out of our unit testing definition.
 Let's focus then on testing internal state.

-Akka actors are completely encapsulated and the only communication channel is the mailbox. `TestActorRef` is provided by Akka so we can gain access into the internals of an actor so we can unit test it.
-One of its specialised form is `TestFSMRef` that allows to test [Finite State Machines](http://codurance.com/2016/05/10/finite-state-machines-with-akka/).
+Akka actors are completely encapsulated and the only communication channel is the mailbox. `TestActorRef` is provided by Akka so we can gain access into the internals of an actor and unit test it.
+One of its specialised forms is `TestFSMRef` allowing us to test [Finite State Machines](http://codurance.com/2016/05/10/finite-state-machines-with-akka/).
 Let's see an example from our platform:

 ```scala
 "Item FSM" should {